ErpNetDocs/tech/modules/crm/index.md

 > The above diagram shows only the CRM part of the whole process. <br>
 > The full process involves many different modules of the ERP system.

-## Modules
+## Structure

-The CRM module consists of multiple submodules, each managing a specific aspect of the customer relationship and sales process.
+The CRM module consists of several **submodules**, each managing a specific aspect of the customer relationship and sales process.

 | Module | Description |
 |---------|-------------|